 - You can either chop, shred or grate the cabbage.
-Most Indian Muslim restaurants (fondly called Mamak restaurant in Malaysia) prefer to cut it into thin slices.
+Most Indian Muslim restaurants (fondly called Mamak restaurants in Malaysia) prefer to cut them into thin slices.

 2. Tempering the spices

-- Mustard seeds and cumin seeds are the two essential items to season the cabbage.
+- Mustard seeds and cumin seeds are the two key ingredients to season cabbage.
 Both seeds are widely used as the base flavor of many Indian dishes.

-- Curry leaves have an earthy and rich flavor.
-Its flavor is not only suitable for making curries, but for other Malaysian cuisines.
-An example is the butter prawns, which is a typical Malaysian Chinese recipe.
+- Fresh curry leaves have an earthy and rich flavor.
+Its flavor is suitable for making curries and other Malaysian cuisines.
+An example is butter prawns, which is a typical Malaysian Chinese recipe.

-- Dried chili is not as spicy as the Thai chili, but it releases a stronger flavor during the tempering process.
-Dry chili is the choice in Malaysia to stir fry cabbage.
+- Dried chili is not as spicy as Thai chili, but it releases a stronger flavor during the tempering process.
+Dry chili is the choice in Malaysia to stir-fry cabbage.
 I like to cut the dried chili into small sections and remove the seeds as much as possible.
 I do not want it to be too spicy, and it will release the flavor more efficiently by cutting it into sections.
-You may substitute it with green chili.
+You may substitute it with green chilies.

 Here are the steps on how to temper the spices:

 - Add some oil to a pan over medium to high heat.
 Coconut oil is the choice for the authentic Kerala recipe, but palm oil is popular in Malaysia.
-You can use any oil as long as it has a high smoking point suitable for cooking over high heat.
+You can use oil with a high smoking point suitable for cooking over high heat.